jordanshatford/plex/docs/README.md

 # Setup Documenation

-The first step is to update the `.env` file with relevant information for the following entries:
+The first step is to run the `init.sh` script.
+If a `.env` file does not exist then it will copy over the example `.env` file for you to fill out.

+Fill out the `.env` file as desired:

 ```sh
 # Root directory to store all data related to docker containers.